emmahewson/mp1_batala_bangor/README.md

 * Make sure nav and social media links are accessible and easy to find

-### **User Stories**
+### User Stories

-**User Story 1: An event organiser interested in booking the band**
+**User Story 1: As an event organiser interested in booking the band I want to:**
-* Find out information about the band
+* find out information about the band
-* See & hear media content of the band performing
+* see & hear media content of the band performing
-* See feedback from previous events
+* see feedback from previous events
-* Links to social media for more information and content
+* find links to social media for more information and content
-* Contact the band to find out more & book
+* contact the band to find out more & to enquire about booking

-**User Story 2: An individual interested in joining the band**
+**User Story 2: As someone interested in joining the band I want to:**
-* Find out general information about the band and music
+* find out general information about the band and music
-* See & hear media content of the band performing
+* see & hear media content of the band performing
-* Interact with the band (social media links)
+* find social media link to interact with the band
-* Find out about opportunities for members
+* find out about opportunities for members
-* Find out about commitment & experience required to join
+* find out about commitment & experience required to join
-* Contact the band to express an interest in joining
+* contact the band to express an interest in joining

-**User Story 3: A fan of the band**
+**User Story 3: As a fan of the band I want to:**
-* General information about the band and music
+* find out general information about the band and the music
-* See & hear the band performing
+* see & hear the band performing
-* Interact with the band and find out more (via social media links)
+* find social media link to interact with the band and find out about future events

 Based on my earlier research and by defining my user stories I was able to create a clear scope for the website to keep the project on track and to avoid scope creep later on.
 As this was my first web development project I put a lot of focus in to having a concrete scope from the beginning.

-### **Design, Layout & Structure**
+### Design, Layout & Structure

 I chose to have a bright, clean, bold design using the Batala colours of red, white and black, with lots of visual content such as large eye-catching images.

 To develop how the site would look I went through 2 stages of design, a wireframe to create the site structure and layout and then a full site mockup including colours, fonts, photos etc.

-#### **Wireframes**
+#### Wireframes

 I used Balsamiq to create the initial wireframes.